 Apple has recently put up prices in the U.K., so we are awaiting education pricing.

 You may find a better deal or discount if you check out our deals round-ups: best iPad Air deals, best iPad mini deals, best iPad 10.2in deals, and the best iPad Pro deals.

 If you’re thinking of buying an iPad for college or university you also might like to read our guide to the Best iPad for students.

 Who can get an Apple student discount?

-There are some limitations to who qualifies for a student discount.
+Unfortunately there are limitations to who qualifies for a student discount.
 If you are a student in high school you will be disappointed to learn that you don’t qualify for this discount, although your school could buy equipment for students at a discount.

 There are three types of people who can qualify for a student discount: